 Can Inconsistent Signals Reduce AI Citation Probability?

-Yes.
-When your website says one thing and your LinkedIn, GBP, or directories say another, AI engines can't confidently recommend you.
-Consistency across platforms is a core AI visibility signal.
+When your website says one thing and your directories say another, AI engines cannot recommend you.
+Consistency is a core visibility signal.

 Yes.
-When your website description differs from your LinkedIn, Google Business Profile, and directory listings, AI engines cannot confidently determine what your business does.
-They can't phone you to ask which version is correct.
-The fix: create one canonical business description, use it everywhere, and audit quarterly for drift.
+When your website description differs from your LinkedIn, Google Business Profile, and directory listings, AI engines cannot determine what your business does.
+The fix: create one canonical description.
+Use it everywhere.
+Audit quarterly for drift.

 Why consistency matters to AI

-AI engines synthesise information from multiple sources.
-When those sources agree, the AI has high confidence and is more likely to cite you.
-When sources contradict each other, the AI faces a choice: guess which version is correct, or skip you entirely and recommend a competitor with clearer signals.
+AI engines pull information from multiple sources.
+When those sources agree, AI has high confidence and is more likely to cite you.
+When sources contradict each other, AI faces a choice: guess which version is correct, or skip you and recommend a competitor with clearer signals.

 Most AI engines choose to skip you.